particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tethering script 2024-11-07

+Updated the [tethering reference](/reference/device-os/tethering/) with a script to simplify installation on a Raspberry Pi.

 ### Updated webhook reference 2024-11-07

 Updated [webhook reference](/reference/cloud-apis/webhooks/) with much more information.